 Lung of the planet, the forest is home to many animals and plants.
 Did you know that a handful of forest land contains more living organisms than there are people on Earth? ?
-Faced with the progression of deforestation, sustainable forest management is a necessity.
-The NGO PEFC has been working since 1999 to preserve the forests of France and the world.
+Faced with increasing deforestation, sustainable forest management is a necessity.
+The NGO PEFC has been working since 1999 to preserve the forests of France and around the world.

 What is sustainable forest management?

 Elaborated at the Earth Summit in Rio de Janeiro in 1992, sustainable forest management is inspired by the concept of development durable , widespread by the Brundtland report.
 The Rio Declaration on Forests brings together international wishes and recommendations for sustainable forest management.

 This concept of sustainable forest management sets out a vision for our forests that can provide people with the goods and services that they wait without it impacting their future.
 We can hope through these conditions, to bequeath to future generations an environment that they can also enjoy.

 In Europe, sustainable forest management must respect five criteria defined at the Helsinki conference (1993):

 - Conservation and improvement of forest resources (maintaining production capacities)

 - Maintaining the health of forests, their good sanitary condition